-Thanks to the rapid rise of TikTok and Clubhouse, as well as new features on existing platforms like Instagram and Twitter, we often hear from authors wondering how many social media platforms they should be using — and who feel like they can’t keep up.
+From the rapid rise of TikTok to the emergence of potential alternatives to Twitter, social media is always changing.
+We often hear from authors wondering which social media platforms they should be using — and who feel like they can’t keep up.

 But authors don’t need a full-fledged presence on every social media platform.
 In fact, many authors choose one to three platforms on which to focus and grow a following, rather than spreading themselves too thin across a half-dozen or more social media channels.